awbored/PyTwitchBot/README.md

 Review all the commented (#) sections for details on each section.

 The !so Shout Out function has a random response function.
 The responses are under the CUSTOM FUNCTIONS section of main.py

+After you have customized the bot for your channel run the main.py from your editor.
+If running correctly you should see the IRC text relays in the terminal window in the editor.

+You do not need to be LIVE to access your chat room.
+Navigate to your page and click the Chat link.
+If the Bot is running and configured correctly you should see responses in the chat.